Will Cotton: Other projects

-Cotton installed a pop-up (model) French bakery art installation at Partners & Spade in Manhattan, New York.
+Will Cotton installed a pop-up (model) French bakery art installation at Partners & Spade in Manhattan, New York.
 Confections and baked goods the artist used for visual reference were baked on site and were for sale over three weekends in November 2009.
 Bakery staff were fitted with custom-made tiaras of the kind Cotton paints atop the heads of many women in his paintings.

-Cotton was the Artistic Director for Katy Perry's 2010 music video, California Gurls, which was based on themes and imagery from his paintings.
+Cotton was the Artistic Director for Katy Perry's 2010 music video, California Gurls, which was based on themes and imagery from his paintings and painted the album cover for her 3rd studio album Teenage Dream.

-In his debut performance art work, Cockaigne for Performa 11, Cotton employed the forms of both ballet and burlesque to create a celebration of whipped cream and cotton candy.
+In 2011, he debuted performance art work, Cockaigne for Performa 11, where he employed the forms of both ballet and burlesque to create a celebration of whipped cream and cotton candy.